 - Staff refers to all those working for or on behalf of the academy, full time or part time, in a paid or voluntary capacity.
-A volunteer is a person who performs an activity that involves spending time, unpaid in academy (except for approved expenses). - Principal refers to the lead practitioner in the school, whatever their title.
-It includes anyone deputising for the Principal in their absence. - Parent refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents. - Child refers to all children on our academy roll and any child under the age of 18 who comes into contact with our academy.
-This includes unborn babies.
+A volunteer is a person who performs an activity that involves spending time, unpaid in the academy (except for approved expenses). - Principal refers to the lead practitioner in the school, whatever their title.
+It includes anyone deputising for the Principal in their absence. - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our academy roll and any child under the age of 18 who comes into contact with our academy.
+This includes unborn babies. - Student refers to someone who engages in learning, especially when enrolled in a school/post-16 provision.
+We will use the term student within this policy so that we are including our students who are in Key Stage 5 and over the age of 18.
+The terms student and child may be used interchangeably.

-Any safeguarding concerns or disclosures of abuse relating to a child at academy or outside of academy hours are within the scope of this policy.
+Any safeguarding concerns or disclosures of abuse relating to a child at St Katharine's Primary or outside of academy hours are within the scope of this policy.

-1.2.
-Introduction
+1.2 Introduction